 We reach adult learners, too.

-The same principles of pedagogy that we use to reach K-12 audiences help nonprofits and government organizations rally support for missions, inform constituents of the good work done on their behalf, and deliver solutions.
-We often focus on capacity building, empowering your staff to use the principles that enhance engagement and retention in everything from digital materials to live, in-person training.
+The same principles of pedagogy that we use to reach K-12 audiences help nonprofits and government organizations rally support for missions, inform constituents of the good work done on their behalf, engage a volunteer force, and deliver solutions.
+We often focus on capacity building, empowering your volunteers and staff to use the principles that enhance engagement and sticky learning in everything from digital materials to live, in-person training.